v2-mini/v2-mini-robot/README.md

 ### Teleoping V2Mini

 There are two methods of "teleoping" the V2Mini robot.
-The first method is to have the input device directly connected to the V2Mini; the other is to run the controller nodes on a remote ROS machine.
+The first method is to have input device directly connected to the V2Mini, and the other is to run the controller nodes on a remote ROS machine.

-SDL2 is the c++ library used to collect events from input devices.
+SDL2 is the c++ library used to collect event data from input devices.
 When teleop is launched, a small white control window will appear.
 This window must be focused for inputs to be collected.

 #### Launching Teleop